 Mix brown sugar and cornstarch in a medium-size saucepan; stir in pineapple.

-Cook, stirring constantly, until mixture thickens and boils for three minutes.
+Cook, constantly stirring, until mixture thickens and boils for three minutes.
 Stir in butter just until melted.

 Serve warm or cold over your desired treat.